 PRR #135, G.4(R2) System Restoration From Eligible Black Start Resources.
-ConEd is required by G.4(R2) to do an initial study conduct annual studies to identify the eligible black start resources unless it affirms Thereafter, ConEd may affirm that the system has not changed. or that a In such case a new study is not required.
-The PRR #135, is currently under review by RRS, will clarify ConEd compliance certification requirements for G.4(R2).
+ConEd is required by G.4(R2) to conduct studies to identify the eligible black start resources unless it affirms that the system has not changed.
+In such case a new study is not required.
+PRR #135, currently under review by RRS, will clarify ConEd compliance certification requirements for G.4(R2).